SAP-samples/partner-reference-application/Tutorials/35-ByD-Prerequisites.md

-# Prerequisites and Purpose of SAP Business ByDesign Integration
+# Learn More About the Prerequisites and the Purpose of SAP Business ByDesign Integration

 ## Purpose